sdelanos/project-euler/README.md

-# project-euler
+# Project Euler

-Project Euler in Javascript
+Project Euler in Typescript (because why not)